h8ngryDev4Hire/voDO/README.md

  - `3`: Blocked
 - `-n, --notes`: Add additional notes to the task for better context.
 - `-d, --delete-preexisting`: Delete the existing TODO file in the current working directory.
 - `-i, --interactive`: Spawn an interactive session to update task status and notes.
-(CURRENTLY NOT FUNCTIONAL)

 ## TODO File Format